on a constantly cruising narrowboat

 I began online tuition for Chinese children once I was well enough to read.
 Little oriental faces as young as three or four years old, peering out of the screen, often late into the evening for them, but morning for me.

 The difference in respect and appreciation, from both parents and children, compared to being a teacher in British schools, is liberating!
 I can choose my lesson times.
 Planning takes minutes instead of hours.
 The kids love their lessons.
 Much Chinese work too hard- the competition is high!
 My pay is also appalling!

 Slam on the breaks- “You’re going the wrong way!”

 Two years later I began writing.
-My floating life, my illness; both served to make me stop and sit down, to think about what I like, what I’m naturally talented at.
-I was propelled to learn, how to live and work off-grid from my narrowboat.
-The breaks full on, my journey came to an abrupt halt.
+My floating life, and my illness; both served to make me stop and sit down, to think about what I like, and what I’m naturally talented at.
+I am propelled to learn, how to live and work off-grid from my narrowboat.
+The breaks full on; my past journey came to an abrupt halt.

 A new direction begins.
 I return to my childhood days, looking for the person who got lost someplace and begin re-assembling her, piece by piece.
 A book lover, a writer of stories, an artist, a happy and free, inquisitive spirit- a thinker and an explorer.

 I’m glad to have stopped.
 Thankful, that I was made to sit down, set on a different path.
 I’m not sure sometimes I’ll be successful but I’m confident I’ll enjoy the journey.
 The easy, short route is the one with no scenery, a ruler-like, broad and boring road that seems to never end.
 You recognise all there is to know.
 Frequented by the many, you’ve trodden this path repetitively, the people- all look the same.